ACH Sales are applicable to US Acquiring Merchants only.

 This page gives a detailed overview of the ACH Sales process.
 If you are looking for the ability to create an ACH Purchase to pay a Supplier, that is detailed on this page.

 We make it easy for you to provide various types of payment options, including ACH, to your customers.
-You can create an ACH sale via the CREATE SALE API.
-Integrating our Hosted Payment Page with your checkout process provides an easy customer payment experience.
-This allows you to accept ACH as a payment option and provides your customer with everything they need to either log into their bank account or to key their account and routing information.
+You can create an ACH sale via the CREATE SALE API here .

 ACH Sales are inherently riskier than Credit Card sales.
 To help mitigate that risk, we've partnered with a third party vendor who has advanced AI capability to help you identify high risk transactions.
 You will have the option of running risk analysis on each ACH sale you process.
 Highest risk transactions will be declined.
-For lower or no risk transactions, a risk score will be returned and we will use that risk score to determine the path the sale should take.
+There is a cost associated with each risk assessment request.

 There are both per ACH transaction fees and per Risk Analysis fees on ACH transactions.